Brand switching is the opposite of brand loyalty. It means that clients stop buying from a company and choose another brand with similar products.

 - Work with negative feedback

-In this section, we’ll offer the tips that will help you both prevent and fight brand switching.
+This section will offer some tips that will help you both prevent and fight brand switching.
 Following them will contribute to building customer loyalty.

 - Be clear with your unique value proposition.
 UVP is what makes your brand stand out among competitors.
 It will help you persuade your clients that your product is the best decision.
-To create it, identify your clients’ pains and needs and the product that will solve them better than competitors do.
+To create it, identify your clients' pains and needs and the product that will solve them better than your competitors' alternative.
 Be ready to explain your benefits when customers will resent the price increase.
 Unveil the value they will receive paying your brand more.

 - Invest in customer retention.
-Customer retention allows brands to get higher revenue, increase sales volume, collect information about customers, and build long-lasting relationships.
-To retain clients effectively, set expectations, create a loyalty program, share killer case studies, ask customers for feedback and use it to improve your products and customer service.
+Customer retention allows brands to get higher revenue, increase sales volume, collect customer information, and build long-lasting relationships.
+To retain clients effectively, you need to set expectations, create a loyalty program, share killer case studies, ask customers for feedback, and use it to improve your products and customer service.

 - Work with negative feedback.
 No matter how hard you try, you will definitely receive negative reviews.
-57% of clients would switch a brand if it doesn’t address negative feedback.
+57% of clients will switch a brand if it doesn't address the negative feedback.
 Sad but true.
 You can use a service that looks for brand mentions across any platform.
 Thus, once you meet a negative review, pass it to the person responsive and do your best to satisfy your customer.
-You can offer a discount for the next order, free shipping, or a special gift depending on your failure.
+Depending on what went wrong, you can offer a discount for the next order, free shipping, or a special gift.
 Never let dissatisfied clients go.

 - In this article, you'll find out more about the reasons why customers switch brands.

 - This article covers the topic of brand switching analysis.

 - This article provides tips on how to deal with brand switching.